darionnuel/Number_Classification_API/README.md

 ## **🚀 Deployment**

 TODO
-The API is live at: 🔗 Number Classification API
+The API is live at: 🔗[Number_Classification_API](https://number-classification-api-pba7.onrender.com/api/classify-number?number=153)

 This API is deployed using Render.